-What is Past Income Loss?
+What is ICBC Coverage of Past Income Loss?

+In your ICBC claim you may be entitled to past income loss if you were unable to work as a result of your accident.
 Past income loss covers all loss of earnings from the date of the accident to the date of trial or settlement.
 The courts deal with past and future income loss separately because of the evidentiary differences: future income loss often requires projections as to the likely employment paths of the plaintiff, but for past income loss the employment (or lack) of the plaintiff is known at the time of trial or settlement.

 In most cases, past income loss is a simple calculation: if you missed three months of work, and you would have been paid $2,000/month, your past income loss is $6,000.
 However, in some cases it is more complicated, e.g. entrepreneurs or commission-based workers.
 For these cases, it is important to collect evidence of any lost contracts/sales/business opportunities.
 You can also claim the cost of any helpers who are hired, or extra hours paid to current employees to perform work you would have done.